 “See Naples and die,” Johann Wolfgang Von Goethe, Italian Journey, 1786.
 During the golden age of Spanish Bourbon rule Naples was considered one of the most opulent and enchanting cities in the world.
 So much so that many found it impossible to leave, only doing so upon dying.

-In a modern context, the phrase may be read as a tongue-in-cheek reference to the over-documented gang violence of the city.
-While outsiders may associate the phrase with the presence of the Camorra and glamorize the idea of violence and organized crime, they understand it solely through the lens of TV and film.
-To me, “See Naples and Die” bears a much more complex reading.
+In a modern context the phrase may be read as a tongue-in-cheek reference to the over-documented gang violence of the city.
+Whilst outsiders may associate the phrase with the presence of the Camorra and glamorise the idea of violence and organised crime, understanding it solely through the lens of TV and film, to me ‘See Naples and die’ bares a much more complex reading.

-My project focuses on four of central Naples’ historically rich and contemporarily volatile areas – Forcella, Quartieri Spagnoli, Rione Sanità and Santa Lucia.
-Over a year I was guided by the locals into the heart of this multi-layered city where eccentricity thrives, flamboyant clothing is paired with machismo, and gender politics is the opposite of the expected.
-Here, where others seek easily identifiable caricatures such as ‘the brute boss’, I saw people filled with contradiction and the troubles and joys of everyday life.
+My project focused on four of central Naples’ historically rich yet contemporarily volatile areas – Forcella, Quartieri Spagnoli, Rione Sanità and Santa Lucia.
+Over a year I was guided by the locals into the heart of this multi-layered city where eccentricity thrives, flamboyant clothing is paired with machismo and gender politics is the opposite of the expected.
+Here where others seek easily identifiable caricatures such as ‘the brute boss’ I saw people filled with contradiction and the troubles and joys of everyday life.